johnodonnell123/johnodonnell123.github.io/pages/page_groupby.md

 </p>

 ## GroupBy
 Now that production is represented by comparable monthly values, we can start to aggregate.
 This is accomplished with Pandas GroupBy function, which aggregates data when given a shared value.
-All wells in a DSU will share the same DSU name and have their own values for our calculated production month 1, 2, etc. When we GroupBy DSU name these monthly production values are summed and we now have monthly production values for the DSU.
-First we specify the name of the value we want to group by, then grab the column of values we want to aggregate, and provide an aggregation method.
+All wells in a DSU will share the same DSU name and have their own values for our calculated production month 1, 2, etc. When we GroupBy DSU name these monthly production values are aggregated and we can sum them for monthly production values for the DSU.
+First we specify the name of the value we want to group by, then grab the column of values to aggregate, and provide an aggregation method.

 ```python
 # Create a new DataFrame